 3. Not All Tequilas Are Created Equal

-You probably already know this, but it bears repeating: There’s one kind of tequila you should be drinking, and it’s made from 100 percent blue agave.
+You probably already know this, but it bears repeating: There’s one kind of tequila you should be drinking, and it’s made from 100% blue agave.
 If it doesn’t say this on the label, it’s mixto—part roasted, crushed piñon of the agave plant and part mystery sugars.
 Served up, on the rocks or frozen, the former is the only thing that should ever, ever go into your cocktail.
 Amen.

 4. Orange Liqueur or Agave Nectar—Pick a Side

-When it comes to Margaritas, bartenders these days tend to be separated into two camps: classic devotees and Tommy’s Margarita disciples.
+When it comes to Margaritas, bartenders these days tend to separate into two camps: classic devotees and Tommy’s Margarita disciples.
 The latter kneel to Julio Bermejo’s now-famed version of the cocktail, perfected at his San Francisco bar and restaurant.
 Bermejo’s lifelong adoration of Mexico’s native spirit lead to a renowned bar of hard-to-find tequilas, which he felt needed to be highlighted, not masked.
 Thus in the 1990s, the Tommy’s Margarita, a drink that eschews the traditional orange liqueur for agave nectar, was born.

 5. The Margarita Is Frozen in Time